Pregnancy Journey

 The second trimester of pregnancy is often called the best trimester in pregnancy.
 Also referred to as the babymoon period or the golden period of pregnancy, the second pregnancy trimester is the most comfortable trimester for most women.
 Most of the unpleasant pregnancy symptoms begin to disappear and women experience higher energy levels, better sleep and little or no nausea.

 The first trimester is the most critical of the three trimesters of pregnancy.
 Although you may not show much on the outside but inside, your body is undergoing major changes.
-It’s also during the first trimester in pregnancy that the foetus is the most vulnerable.
+It’s also during the first trimester in pregnancy that the fetus is the most vulnerable.
 Try eating a healthy diet, taking prenatal vitamins and staying off of any harmful foods or environment to ensure crossing this crucial milestone in your pregnancy.

 Most women consider the first trimester of pregnancy to be the hardest as their body is undergoing a major transformation.
 Additionally, the onset of pregnancy symptoms like nausea and vomiting, breast tenderness, frequent urination and extreme fatigue doesn’t make it any easier.
 As a result, it takes some getting used to in order to brace through this hard and painful first pregnancy trimester.